 Iron is a mineral that helps build red blood cells.
 Most importantly, iron helps your blood cells carry the oxygen, which is needed for energy, throughout the body.
 Getting the right amount of iron can improve your performance in sports and in school.
 Iron is an important nutrient for teen girls, especially for those who have started menstruating.
 People who follow a vegetarian or vegan diet also need to pay extra attention to make sure they get enough iron.

 Anemia is a condition typically associated with an iron deficiency.
 Anemia occurs when you don’t have enough healthy red blood cells because your body does not have enough iron.
 Without the right amount of healthy red blood cells, your body’s muscles and organs won’t get the oxygen they need.
-This can cause people with iron deficiency anemia to look pale, and often feel weak and tired.
-The most common causes are not getting enough iron or losing too much iron from heavy menstrual periods.
+This can cause people with iron deficiency anemia to look pale and feel weak and tired.
+The most common causes of anemia are not getting enough iron in your diet or losing too much iron from heavy menstrual periods.
 Your health care provider may recommend a multivitamin with iron if it seems like you are not getting enough iron from foods.
 If you are already anemic, your health care provider will probably suggest an iron supplement.

 How much iron do I need?

 Iron is measured in milligrams.
 The amount you need depends on your age, gender, body size, and lifestyle.
-In general, though, you can use these guidelines to determine how much iron you need.
+In general, you can use these guidelines to figure out how much iron you need.